JuliaLang/julia/stdlib/REPL/docs/src/index.md

   1 => 8
 ```

+!!! note
+    Since all outputs from previous REPL evaluations are saved in the `Out` variable, one should be careful if they are returning many
+    large in-memory objects like arrays, since they will be protected from garbage collection so long as a reference to them remains in
+    `Out`.
+If you need to remove references to objects in `Out`, you can clear the entire history it stores with `empty!(Out)`, or clear
+    an individual entry with `Out[n] = nothing`.

 ## TerminalMenus

 TerminalMenus is a submodule of the Julia REPL and enables small, low-profile interactive menus in the terminal.